OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 > Man-in-the-middle attacks work against any device and operating system as the attack is executed on OSI Layer 2 through ARP Spoofing.
 When you are MITM you might not be able to see clear text data, as the data in transit might be encrypted by using TLS, but it will give you valuable information about the hosts involved, the protocols used and the ports the app is communicating with.

-As an example we will now redirect all requests from a Xamarin app to our interception proxy in the next section.
+As an example, we will now redirect all requests from a Xamarin app to our interception proxy in the next section.

 #### Span Port / Port Forwarding